-Epilimnion and hypolimnion total nitrogen (TN) and total phosphorus (TP) concentrations for the 2014-15 monitoring period were similar to those previously observed at Site 2 (Figure 7).
-There were no consistent differences in nutrient concentrations between control sites and operational mixing device locations (Figure 8).
+Epilimnion and hypolimnion total nitrogen (TN) and total phosphorus (TP) concentrations for the 2014-15 monitoring period were similar to those previously observed at Site 2 (Figure 6).
+There were no consistent differences in nutrient concentrations between control sites and operational mixing device locations (Figure 7).
 Total phosphorus concentrations increased in both the epilimnion and hypolimnion over time, but this was not reflected in dissolved phosphate concentrations.
-Total nitrogen concentrations were highly variable in the epilimnion of treatment locations but were more consistent in the hypolimnion.
-Ammonium (NH4) concentrations were comparatively consistent in the epilimnion, peaking in April 2015 and hypolimnion concentrations displayed little concordance between treatment and control sites (Figure 8).
+Total nitrogen concentrations were highly variable in the epilimnion of treatment locations, but were more consistent in the hypolimnion.
+Ammonium (NH_4) concentrations were comparatively consistent in the epilimnion peaking in April 2015, while hypolimnion concentrations displayed little concordance between treatment and control sites (Figure 7).

-Figure 7.
+Figure 6.
 Lake Rotoehu A) epilimnion (0.5 m) and B) hypolimnion (9 m) total nitrogen and total phosphorus concentrations at Site 2 (control) from December 2011 to May 2015.

-Figure 8.
+Figure 7.
 Lake Rotoehu nutrient concentrations from A) epilimnion and B) hypolimnion.
-Sites 1 and 3 are locations of mixings devices and solid symbols indicate periods when mixing devices were in operation.
-Site 2 was the control site and therefore only has open symbols.
+Solid symbols indicate periods when mixing devices were operating at the monitoring site.